-While natural and dark oak cabinets are everywhere lately (check out my post about this topic), I find myself increasingly drawn to the classic shaker style.
-I used to associate such recessed panel cabinetry with country cottages or traditional English homes, but as I found out over the years running the blog, it is also frequently found in Scandinavia.
+While natural and dark oak cabinets are everywhere lately (check out my article about this topic), I find myself increasingly drawn to the classic shaker style.
+I used to associate such recessed panel cabinetry with country cottages or traditional English homes, but as I found out over the years running the site, it is also frequently found in Scandinavia.
 And let me tell you, Scandinavians excel at designing beautiful and modern kitchens with the classic fronts.
 If you are skeptical (or just need your daily dose of interior inspiration), just have a look at these five examples from Nordiska Kök I’ve rounded up for you.
 You’ll notice uncluttered and minimal spaces, with great attention to detail, neutral walls, simple knobs, practical, hardwearing stone worktops.
 They all have character and an elegance that last for years to come.

 Example 1 (below and above):

 This classic shaker-style kitchen is perfectly suited for the early 20th century-home in which it was in installed.
 It was created with the soul and history of the house in mind, but with all the facilities a modern lifestyle of today requires.
 It was painted a pale sage green color, with a limestone countertop and brass accents.
 Notice how the black range adds the right dose of contrast.